axisdadev/VCZones/README.md

 # VCZones

+# this is old and outdated, i never finished it.
+Public archive_

 VCZones, is a python/roblox script for connecting users to a voice channel with a part .touched interaction

 -----------------------------------------------------------------------------------------------------